These itineraries are all for Southern Norway – you can find a Northern Norway itinerary here and an itinerary for Northern Norway in winter here!

 Then you’re going to start the hair pinned climb up towards Rauland, passing the Vemork Heavy Water Museum on your left as you’re driving out of town.

-You’ll then drive through Rauland (where I live!), and over Haukeli pass before descending towards Odda.
+You’ll then drive through Rauland (where I lived for three years!), and over Haukeli pass before descending towards Odda.
+Haukeli pass is stunning – if you’re new to Norway you’re really going to be blown away as this sort of landscape is so unique to Norway.
 You can read more about this drive in this post about driving from Rauland to Hardangerfjord.

 When you get to Odda I’d recommend driving farther down Hardangerfjord, as it really is so beautiful.